sakshaat/ohs/doc/phase2/product.md

 We built a single page application with React as our front end and Flask as our backend.
 We are communicating between the front and back ends of our application using GraphQL.

+We have tests for our back end services.

 The features we have implemented so far are:
 - User creation and authentication
 - Creating and deleting courses